Discover free nonprofit investing resources, including policies, guides, and templates, to keep your investment or endowment program running strong.

 eCIO is unique.
 We are a registered investment advisor dedicated to nonprofits.

 Our experienced team partners with nonprofits of all types around the country to provide comprehensive investment services.
 Our investment advisors work side-by-side with your investment committee to create an investment program that will serve your organization for years to come.
-Download our Intro Kit to see how we’re helping nonprofits like yours invest in financially healthy futures.
+Download an Overview of eCIO's services to see how we’re helping nonprofits like yours invest in financially healthy futures.

 Schedule a 15-minute meeting today.